Easy recipes from around the World, including Great British classics, dinners and snacks

 • 1½ tablespoons of whole black peppercorns - crushed with a pestle and mortar

-• 1 x Knorr Rich Beef stock pot - with onion and thyme dissolved in 300 ml of hot water (you will only need 200ml)
+• 1 x Knorr Intense Rich Beef stock pot - dissolved in just 300 ml of hot water (you will only need 200 ml), but this ratio gets the taste just right

 Instructions

-1. Crush the peppercorns in a pestle and mortar or in a zip-lock plastic bag and bash them!
+1. Crush the peppercorns using a pestle and mortar, or place them in a zip-lock bag and give them a little bash!

 2. Heat the butter in a frying pan and add the shallots.
-Cook whilst stirring over a medium heat until soft but not coloured.
+Cook, stirring, over a medium heat until soft but not coloured.

 3. Now add the peppercorns and the brandy, turn the heat up and cook until the liquid has almost gone - about 3 minutes.

-4. Add 200ml of the stock, keep the heat on medium-high, and cook until the stock has reduced by two-thirds.
+4. Pour in 200 ml of stock, keep the heat at medium-high, and cook until it has reduced by about two-thirds.

 5. Remove from the heat and allow to cool before stirring in the cream - this is to stop it from curdling.

-6. Cook for a couple of minutes or so until the sauce has thickened and darkened, and is heated through.
-Serve poured over steak or on the side.
+6. Cook for a few minutes until the sauce thickens, darkens, and is fully heated.
+Serve it drizzled over the steak or on the side.

 Did you make this recipe?